Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Hi, I’m Mio! 👋✨

-Whether you’ve spotted hakama in a martial arts movie, a Japanese graduation ceremony, or a stylish fashion post — you’ve probably wondered: what exactly are these?
-Pants?
+Maybe you spotted one in a martial arts film, in a Japanese graduation photo, or scrolling through a fashion feed — and wondered: what exactly is that?
+Trousers?
 A skirt?
 Something else entirely?

-This is the #1 question — and the answer is: both types exist.
+This is the single most common question about hakama — and the answer is: both types exist.

 🐴 馬乗袴